sormuras/bach/PITCHME.md

 - Why doesn't the JDK provide a build tool out of the box?
-- A build tool in the scope of this talk is a program that "shuffles" the tools offered by the JDK in the right order, passing the right options, to produce a compiled and consumable project.
+- A build tool in the scope of this talk is a program that "shuffles" the tools offered by the JDK in the right order, passing the right options, to produce consumable ...
+Java modules.

 +++
 @snap[north span-90]